WislaCode

 Fraud Detection AccuracyHelps prevent financial losses and regulatory issues.

 Example: A digital wallet provider used AI-driven analytics to identify fraud patterns.
-By implementing real-time transaction monitoring, they reduced fraud rates by 30% while maintaining a frictionless user experience.
+By implementing real-time transaction monitoring, they reduced fraud rates by 30% while maintaining a seamless user experience.

 Choosing the Right Architecture for Scalability